 Find out more!

-The AMF published the Regulation respecting Alternative Distribution Methods, which sets out the rules that apply as of June 13, 2019 to financial products and services offered via the Internet.”
+The Regulation respecting Alternative Distribution Methods, sets out the rules that have been in force since May 1, 2020 regarding the offering of financial products and services via the Internet.